NickLowery/StoryCircles/README.md

     Contains all my models.

-    *User* just provides a join date and get_absolute_url method to get the user's profile page.
+    *User* subclasses Django's AbstractUser, and beyond that just provides a join date and get_absolute_url method to get the user's profile page.

     *Story* tracks text, title, and status of a story, finished or in progress.
     I tried to encapsulate as much implementation as possible away from the